clairezhang03/bwh/README.md

 This will generate a QR code for you to scan which will open bwh in the Expo Go app.

 ## Running app on MacOS
-Alternatively, on an MacOS device, the simulated devices can be ran on your device directly using options after start.
+Alternatively, on an MacOS device, the simulated devices can be ran on your device using XCode using options after start.
+Run the following command in your terminal inside the (inner) bwh directory.

 ```
 expo start
 ```

+If "command not found: expo" error occurs, run `npx expo start` instead.